Ultraviolet delineation of non-aqueous phase liquid (NAPL) hydrocarbon fuels and oils

 Another external link to Geoprobe's Website where you can obtain the latest version of the DI Acquisition Software

-Website developed and maintained by DJ Wardwell, Operations Manager, Discovery Drilling Inc.
+Website developed and maintained by DJ Wardwell, General Manager, Discovery Drilling Inc.